radiantearth/stac-spec/best-practices.md

 When crawling a STAC implementation, one can also make use of the [relation type](catalog-spec/catalog-spec.md#relation-types ) (`rel` field) when following a link.
 If it is an `item` rel type then the file must be a STAC Item.
 If it is `child`, `parent` or
-`root` then it must be a Catalog or a Collection, though the final determination between the two requires looking at the the `type` field in the Catalog or Collection JSON that is linked to.
+`root` then it must be a Catalog or a Collection, though the final determination between the two requires looking at the `type` field in the Catalog or Collection JSON that it is linked to.
 Note that there is also a `type` field in STAC Link and Asset objects, but that is for the Media Type, but there are not specific media types for Catalog and Collection.
 See the sections on [STAC media types](catalog-spec/catalog-spec.md#media-types), and [Asset media types](item-spec/item-spec.md#asset-media-type) for more information.